steven-sf-lam/cadence-rolling-baseline-wearable/doc/FULL_SPEC.md

 - HR-only banding,
 - HR-banding plus cadence gating.

-This isolates the incremental contribution of cadence gating.[file:189]
+This isolates the incremental contribution of cadence gating.

 ### 12.5 Cadence–HR temporal separation check

 Examines whether cadence gating acts as a circular partition of the HR signal by aligning cadence transition events and evaluating HR response lag.

-The expected interpretation is temporal separation, not instantaneous HR partitioning.[file:189]
+The expected interpretation is temporal separation, not instantaneous HR partitioning.

 ### 12.6 Permutation-based sanity check

 Uses label or gating perturbation as a structural sanity check.

-If the observed stabilization disappears under permutation, this supports the interpretation that the stabilization is linked to real cadence-defined regime structure rather than arbitrary sample removal.[file:189]
+If the observed stabilization disappears under permutation, this supports the interpretation that the stabilization is linked to real cadence-defined regime structure rather than arbitrary sample removal.

 ---